EvHaus/test-runner-benchmarks/README.md

 ## Suites

-- `jasmine`: A suite that has only the configuration needed to run the tests via Jasmine + JSDom
-- `jest`: A suite that has only the configuration needed to run the tests via Jest.
+- `jasmine`: This is our baseline, using Jasmine and JSDom
+- `jest`: Exact same test suite, but running using Jest
 - `jest-dot`: [It was suggested](https://github.com/facebook/jest/issues/6694#issuecomment-409574937) that using Jest's dot reporter might result in faster performance.
 This suite is identical to `jest` but uses the dot reporter to test that hypothesis.
+- `vitest`: Exact same test suite, but running using Vitest and JSDom

 ## Results